Further Revised; 4/8/14

 *TMC AquaRed Flexi-LED & Truelumen (by Current);

 While TMC is an awesome company, this product is primarily decorative and is mostly useless for lighting an aquarium as per the necessary light energy, especially needed by freshwater plants or symbiotic zooanthellic algae found in many corals, clams, & nudibranchs.
-There is some use for plant and coral growth and is in the right direction for photosynthesis.
-Better yet would be for plants outside of water.

 That said, TMC is not marketing this product for anything other than minor supplemental or decorative lighting.